 How Much Does it Cost to Repair a Hisense TV?

-The price of repairing a Hisense TV depends on the type of faulty component and the complexity of the fault.
+The price of repairing a Hisense TV depends on the faulty component type and the fault’s complexity.
 For example, fixing a power board requires expertise and experience.
 Thus, it costs more than repairing an inverter board.

 You can try to fix your Hisense TV yourself.
-However, we recommend that you take it to a professional who specializes in repairing Hisense TVs.
+However, we recommend you take it to a professional specializing in repairing Hisense TVs.

 Does Hisense TV Come With a Warranty?

 Yes, Hisense TV comes with a warranty.
 Check inside the box if the warranty card is included.
 Often, the warranty is valid only after registration at the customer service center.
-Note, however, that interfering with the TV during repair may render the warranty void.
+However, interfering with the TV during repair may render the warranty void.

 Where Can I Find a Hisense TV Repairman?